TroyCornwall/MartenEventing/README.md

 PoCEventHandler always returns highest sequence id of the events its written for the message endpoint

 TODO:
-* Remove hardcoding of PoCEventRaiser url in PoCAPI
 * Add a database to PoCEventHandler to mark where the application is up to.
 * Connect PoCAPI to the database
 * PoCAPI - only return on the message endpoint when PoCEventHandler has processed its sequence id.